skip to primary navigation skip to content

 You will also observe other history teachers at work, both in your two placement schools and in our other Partnership schools that you will visit as part of your training.

-A unique entitlement of our course is that all trainees should read and discuss works of historical scholarship by academic historians with their mentors, in school.
+A unique entitlement of our course is that all PGCE students should read and discuss works of historical scholarship by academic historians with their mentors, in school.
 Our mentors believe in modelling regular reading as part of their professional role.

 Diagram